auchong/ionic-app/README.md

 	- [ionic](https://ionicframework.com/docs/cli/)
 2. Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) `> git clone https://github.com/auchong/training-ionic.git`
 3. CD to the folder `cd training-ionic`
-4. Run `> npm-install` to install the project dependencies
-5. Install gulp.js via the Mac terminal or Gitbash on a PC `> npm install -g gulp`
-5. Run the Gulp command `> gulp`
-6. Run the Ionic command `> ionic serve` to start the project on your local machine.
+4. Run the Ionic command `> ionic serve` to download the project dependencies and start the project on your local machine.